The Beauty of The Prodigal Son

 The following morning, Lucifer visits Thomas.
 He taunts Thomas about the many times he heard him pray and was afraid that Lucifer was hiding underneath the bed.
 “And I was.”
 He tells Thomas.
 He then asks Thomas “What is the one thing essential to an angel?
 The thing that holds his entire being together?”
 He holds unto to Thomas tightly causing Thomas to react with terror.

-Thomas then tells him “his faith.”
+Thomas then tells him “His faith.”

 Lucifer then asks, “Hey Thomas, what would happen if his faith was tested and an angel just like you didn’t understand.
 Use that!
 Use it!”
 I find it here is Lucifer’s advice to help Thomas with Gabriel, but he also suggests that like Angels, God has also stopped talking to him and that is why he failed as a priest.